-In each of the three years in the period ended December 31, 2023, the Company granted performance-based restricted stock unit awards ("PSUs") to certain executives and other non-executive officers.
+In each of the three years in the period ended December 31, 2024, the Company granted performance-based restricted stock unit awards ("PSUs") to certain executives and other non-executive officers.
 Performance targets associated with PSUs are set annually and approved by the CBC.
 At the Company's discretion, actual payment of the awards earned shall be in cash or in common stock of the Company, or in a combination of both.
 The Company intends to settle all such awards by issuing shares of its common stock.
 Shares associated with non-vested PSUs do not have voting or dividend rights until issuance.
 The Company assesses the probability of vesting, based on expected achievement against these performance targets, on a quarterly basis.

-The PSUs granted in 2023 have a three-year performance period ending December 31, 2025, in which the Company must achieve a certain cumulative EPS and a certain average return on invested capital ("ROIC"), which are performance conditions per ASC 718, Compensation - Stock Compensation ("ASC 718").
+The PSUs granted in 2024 have a three-year performance period ending December 31, 2026, in which the Company must achieve a certain cumulative EPS and a certain average return on invested capital ("ROIC"), which are performance conditions per ASC 718, Compensation - Stock Compensation ("ASC 718").
 The percentage of shares earned under these two performance conditions may be subject to a further 20% modifier, for a maximum potential payout of 240% of target, determined by comparing the Company's total stockholder return ("TSR") over a multi-year performance period, relative to that of the S&P 600 Capital Goods Index.
 The TSR modifier, which is a market condition under ASC 718, will only apply if the Company's TSR performance over the performance period is in the top or bottom quartile of the S&P 600 Capital Goods Index.
-If earned, these shares would vest on December 31, 2025.
+If earned, these shares would vest on December 31, 2026.

-The PSUs granted in 2022 have a three-year performance period ending December 31, 2024, in which the Company must achieve a certain cumulative EPS and a certain average ROIC, which are performance conditions per ASC 718.
+The PSUs granted in 2023 have a three-year performance period ending December 31, 2025, in which the Company must achieve a certain cumulative EPS and a certain average ROIC, which are performance conditions per ASC 718.
 The percentage of shares earned under these two performance conditions may be subject to a further 20% modifier, for a maximum potential payout of 240% of target, determined by comparing the Company's TSR over a multi-year performance period, relative to that of the S&P 600 Capital Goods Index.
 The TSR modifier, which is a market condition under ASC 718, will only apply if the Company's TSR performance over the performance period is in the top or bottom quartile of the S&P 600 Capital Goods Index.
-If earned, these shares would vest on December 31, 2024.
+If earned, these shares would vest on December 31, 2025.

-The PSUs granted in 2021 had a three-year performance period ending December 31, 2023, in which a certain cumulative EPS and a certain average ROIC was targeted.
-The number of shares of common stock that the Company may issue in connection with the PSUs granted in 2021 can range from 0% to 200% of target.
-The PSUs granted in 2021 became fully vested on December 31, 2023.
-Based on the achievement against targets over the three-year performance period, 132% of the target shares were earned.
-The underlying shares will be issued to participants in the first quarter of 2024.
+The PSUs granted in 2022 had a three-year performance period ending December 31, 2024, in which the Company had to achieve a certain cumulative EPS and a certain average ROIC, which are performance conditions per ASC 718.
+The percentage of shares earned under these two performance conditions were subject to a further 20% modifier, for a maximum potential payout of 240% of target, determined by comparing the Company's TSR over a multi-year performance period, relative to that of the constituent companies of the S&P 600 Capital Goods Index.
+The PSUs granted in 2022 became fully vested on December 31, 2024.
+Based on the achievement against targets over the three-year performance period, 190% of shares were earned under the two performance conditions.
+As the Company's TSR performance over the performance period was in the top quartile of the S&P 600 Capital Goods Index, the TSR modifier was applied and the amount of shares earned was increased by a factor of 20%, resulting in 228% of the overall target shares being earned.
+The underlying shares will be issued to participants in the first quarter of 2025.